JunoLab/junolab.github.io/docs/installing.md

 In the config file you opened with "user behaviors" you need to add `[:app :lt.objs.langs.julia/julia-path "/path/to/julia"]` – see [Settings & Configuration](settings.html) for more information and [here](https://gist.github.com/one-more-minute/9882389) for an example config file.

+Note that this should be the path to the Julia executable, not to a folder.
+For example:

+* On OSX: `"/Applications/Julia-0.3.3.app/Contents/Resources/julia/bin/julia"`
+* On Windows: `"C:\\Users\\Mike\\Julia 0.3.3\\bin\\julia.exe"`
+* On Linux: `"julia"`

 If it looks like Light Table can't find Julia, open an issue (copy your user.behaviors file) and I'll see what I can do.